Vincent Valentine

 Vincent Valentine (ヴィンセント・ヴァレンタイン, Vinsento Varentain) is a character in Square's (now Square Enix) 1997 role-playing video game Final Fantasy VII.
 He is designed by Tetsuya Nomura, and also appears in various titles from the Compilation of Final Fantasy VII, a metaseries set in the Final Fantasy VII continuity.
 He is the protagonist of the 2006 third-person shooter Dirge of Cerberus: Final Fantasy VII and its mobile phone tie-in Dirge of Cerberus: Lost Episode.
 Vincent is voiced in Japanese by Shōgo Suzuki and in English by Steve Blum and Matthew Mercer.

-In the backstory to Final Fantasy VII, Vincent is a Turk assigned to guard the scientist Lucrecia Crescent, whom he falls in love with.
-After a series of scientific experiments involving the cells of the extraterrestrial lifeform Jenova, Crescent gives birth to the game's antagonist, Sephiroth, with Professor Hojo being the father.
-Soon after, Vincent became a test subject to experiments performed by Hojo after he shot him.
+In the backstory to Final Fantasy VII, Vincent is a Turk assigned to protect the scientist Lucrecia Crescent, whom he has slowly fallen in love with.
+After a series of scientific experiments involving the cells of the extraterrestrial lifeform Jenova, Crescent gives birth to the game's main antagonist, Sephiroth, with Professor Hojo being his father, but soon after, Vincent became a test subject to experiments performed by Hojo after he was shot by him.
+During their heated dispute over the danger posed to Lucrecia and her unborn child, a frustrated Hojo drew a gun and shot Vincent directly in the chest.
 This resulted in genetic modification that supplanted other forms within him and gave him superior strength, speed, and healing in addition to not aging.
-If the player unlocks Vincent, he will join Cloud Strife's group to stop Sephiroth and seek revenge on Hojo.
+If the player finds Vincent, he will join Cloud Strife's group to stop Sephiroth and seek revenge on Hojo.

 Due to time constraints, Vincent was originally not intended to be playable in Final Fantasy VII, but was ultimately made an optional character.
 Despite his optional status and lack of concrete detail regarding his background, he proved to be popular with both fans and critics, and his history was expanded upon in other installments of the Compilation, primarily Final Fantasy VII: Advent Children and Dirge of Cerberus.